Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 	__STACK_SIZE=0x1E00
 	__HEAP_SIZE=0xA000

-- Some Simplicity Studio example projects use a fixed size packet length.
+- Some Simplicity Studio example radio projects use a fixed size packet length.

 You can increase that by changing the Radio Profile.
 When starting a new radio project, Simplicity Studio creates the ISC file, select the **Radio Configuration** tab and change the *Select a radio PHY for selected profile* to **Custom Settings**.